 The are no specific laws regulating debt collection agencies in Singapore.
 The following are areas that they cannot do:

 In Singapore if five (5) or more people who have the common intention or objective with any of the criminal conducts listed under section 141 of the Penal code were to assemble they would be considered as part of an “unlawful assembly”, and they would be punishable under section 143 of the penal code.

 Intimidation and violence

 The finer details are found within the Protection from Harassment Act.
-Primarily in the Act, it is against the law to use threatening, abusive or insulting words or behavior with the aim of causing alarm to someone or causing that person to believe that immediate unlawful violence will be used against that person.
+Primarily in the Act, it is against the law to use threatening, abusive or insulting words or behaviour with the aim of causing alarm to someone or causing that person to believe that immediate unlawful violence will be used against that person.

-If the debt collector unlawfully stalks the debtor and causes the debtor to be harassed, alarmed or distressed in the process and if the debt collector did so knowing that such an effect would have been caused he may be guilty of an offence.
+If the debt collector unlawfully stalks the debtor and causes the debtor to be harassed, alarmed or distressed in the process and if the debt collector did so know that such an effect would have been caused he may be guilty of an offence.

 Threatening physical violence

 The debt collectors are not allowed to threaten the debtors with any violence for the repayment of the debt.

 If the debt collector sprays paint on your walls, throws paint or even sticks any posters or stickers on your property, they would be guilty of vandalism.